jacko-256/Procedural-AI-Video-Generator-ControlNet/README.md

 It is advised to use 1-3 styles, because too many styles may cause clashes and incoherence.

 Here are GIFs of each style with the prompt: black hole acretion disc.
-Styles incerement from left to right.
+Styles increment from left to right.
 Top left is style 1, the one on the right of it is 2, and so on.

 <div align="center">
     <img src="https://github.com/jacko-256/Procedural-AI-Video-Generator-ControlNet/blob/main/git/output.gif?raw=true" alt="" width="1000"/>